- Do I need to register for the ceremony?

 Each ceremony runs approximately 2 hours plus a processional.

-Parking restrictions are lifted at the O'Connell Center starting on Friday, August 11 starting at 12pm.
-Parking is lifted on the rest of campus starting at 5pm on August 11 through the remainder of the weekend.
+Parking restrictions are lifted at the O'Connell Center starting on Friday morning of Commencement Weekend.
+Parking is lifted on the rest of campus starting at 5pm through the remainder of the weekend.

 Parking for the ceremonies is at the O'Connell Center in the flat lot adjacent to the building or in the garage next to the building (garage #7).
 See O'Connell Parking & Entry map.